leafyisle/ShanghaiStockStructure/README.md

 # StockStructure

 ### System
-* Linux, with verified on CentOS8, Debian Bullseye
+* Linux.
+Verified on CentOS8, Debian Bullseye

 ### Features
 * **Data Collection**, Collect the Semi-realtime stock trading data from hq.sinajs.cn and store the data in a MariaDB database